nusex/nusex/README.md

 A dynamic, multi-language project templating utility.

-CPython versions 3.6 through 3.11-dev and PyPy versions 3.6 and 3.7 are officially supported.
+CPython versions 3.7 through 3.11-dev and PyPy version 3.7 are officially supported.

 Windows, MacOS, and Linux are all supported.